thibaultmg/acm-rag-content/docs/acm/2.15/mce_acm_integration/main.md

     operator managed cluster namespace in the Red Hat Advanced Cluster Management cluster, the managed cluster is registered.

+6. Alternatively, extract the import manifest for your multicluster engine operator cluster.
+Run the following command.
+Replace `<name>` with the name of your multicluster engine operator cluster:

+    ``` bash
+    oc get secret mce-hosting-east-import -n <name> -o jsonpath={.data.import\\.yaml} | base64 --decode > import.yaml
+    ```

+7. Apply the `import.yaml` file to your multicluster engine operator cluster.
+Run the following command:

+    ``` bash
+    oc apply -f import.yaml
+    ```

-4. Run the following command to get the status:
+8. Run the following command to get the status:

     ``` bash
     oc get managedcluster